-- Abuse of Computer Resources and Facilities - Misusing and/or abusing campus computer resources including, but not limited, to the following: (Access the complete detailed RSCC Ethical and Responsible Use of Computer Resources, GA-18-0, at www.roanestate.edu/policies/) .
-The policies and procedures outlined in this document apply to all Roane State Community College faculty, staff, students, visitors, and contractors.
-This policy applies to all academic, administrative, networking and microcomputer resources owned, leased or installed at all Roane State Community College locations
+- Abuse of Computer Resources and Facilities - Misusing and/or abusing campus computer resources including, but not limited, to the following: (Access the complete detailed RSCC Ethical and Responsible Use of Computer Resources, GA-18-01, at www.roanestate.edu/policies/) .
+The policies and procedures outlined in this document apply to all RSCC faculty, staff, students, visitors, and contractors.
+This policy applies to all academic, administrative, networking and microcomputer resources owned, leased or installed at all Roane State Community College locations.

 - Use of another person’s identification to gain access to institutional computer resources

 - Use of institutional computer resources and facilities to violate copyright laws, including, but not limited to, the act of unauthorized distribution of copyrighted materials using institutional information technology systems

 - Unauthorized access to a computer or network file, including but not limited to, altering, using, reading, copying, or deleting the file.

 - Unauthorized transfer of a computer or network file

 - Use of computing resources and facilities to send abusive or obscene correspondence

 - Use of computing resources and facilities in a manner that interferes with normal operation of the college computing system

 - Use of computing resources and facilities to interfere with the work of another student, faculty member, or college official